-Contributed labor is scientific effort supporting the overall development and operational capability of the HFT detector within the STAR experiment, including software and physics analysis models.
-Contributed labor cost is not included in the HFT TPC, but tasks and milestone dates related to this scope are embedded in the HFT project schedule.
-Part of the funding comes from the DOE base for the Heavy Ion physics research program.
-Other base research support includes ongoing support for Heavy Ion Physics provided by non-DOE sources (for example, the French funding agency IN2P3).
+Scientific labor is scientific effort supporting the overall development and operational capability of the HFT detector within the STAR experiment, including software and physics analysis models.
+Scientific labor cost is not included in the HFT TPC, but tasks and milestone dates related to this scope are integrated with the HFT project schedule.
+Funding sources include the DOE Heavy Ion physics research program and research support from the French funding agency IN2P3.

-MOUs between BNL and the collaborating institutions will describe the expected efforts of both redirected and contributed labor; summarizing people (names/category) and their anticipated FTE fraction (%) of activity related to tasks at the WBS level 3.
+MOUs between BNL and the collaborating institutions will describe the expected efforts of both redirected and scientific labor; summarizing people (names/category) and their anticipated FTE fraction (%) of activity related to tasks at the WBS level 3.
 Draft MOUs which summarize the full scope and detail the first year’s expected effort and milestones will be prepared for CD-2 and signed thereafter.
 The MOUs will then be updated annually to assert the task efforts for each institution for the next 12 month period.

 Redirected labor will be tracked by each institution on a monthly basis and will be appropriately included in the Total Project Cost.